 - Mobile phone

-- Emergency foodpack consisting of two chocolate bars, Mars or similar
+- Emergency foodpack consisting of a chocolate bar, Mars or similar

 - First Aid Kit

 Checkpoints and Water Stations

 Competitors must go through all check points and even though we have chip-timing, it is your sole responsibility to ensure that the check point attendant has recorded your race number; failure to do so at any check point may mean that you have failed to complete the race and could be disqualified.

 Any competitor found to not follow the predetermined race route will be disqualified.